Constructive nonlocal games with very small classical values: Linear games and preliminaries on their classical values

+We now proceed with the proof of item 3.
+Suppose matrix has minimal number of contradictions equal to $l$.
+Then by changing $l$ entries (those which give rise to contradictions) we obtain matrix without contradictions, hence of rank one by Item 2.
+This means that the number of entries that have to be changed cannot be larger than $l$. \end{proof}

+The proof of the above facts lead us to the following result, that will be later used by us to develop girth method.

+\begin{proposition} {\rm (\cite{RRGHS})} The contradiction number $\beta_C(M)$ is equal to the minimal number of non-one entries over all equivalent matrices \blk. \end{proposition} \begin{remark} Since flipping rows or columns, or transposition do not change number of $1$'s, $\beta_C(M)$ is actually equal to minimal number of non-one entries over matrices obtained just by multiplying rows and columns with a root of unity. \end{remark} \begin{proof} First of all, clearly $\beta_C(M)$ is no larger than the minimal number of non-$1$'s over equivalent matrices.
+Indeed, equivalence does not change $\beta_C$, so consider any equivalent matrix $M'$, and let us check that $\beta_C(M')$ is no larger than number of non-one entries in $M'$.
+It is indeed so, because we can consider a trivial strategy, where all $a_i=0$ and $b_j=0$ (equivalently $\eta_i=1,\xi_j=1$), then entries of $M'$ equal to $1$ do not create contradictions.

+Now we pass to showing that $\beta_C$ is no smaller than the minimal number of non-$1$'s over equivalent matrices.
+To this end, consider optimal strategy given by $\eta$ and $\xi$, i.e. now $\beta_C(M)$ is equal to the number of contradictions for this strategy.
+We then consider equivalent matrix given by \eqref{eq:equiv-opt-eta-xi}.
+This matrix has $1$'s for each entry of original matrix, which didn't lead to contradiction.
+Thus $\beta_C(M)$ is equal to the number non-$1$'s in the new matrix.
+Since this was some particular way of obtaining non-ones by equivalence transformations, it proves that $\beta_C$ is upper bound for minimal number of non-ones over equivalent matrices. \end{proof} \blk

-A matrix with no contradictions has rank $1$ and is equivalent to one in which all elements are equal to $1$.
-Thus, the contradiction number $\beta_C(M)$ is equal to the rigidity ${\rm Rig}(M,1)$ of the corresponding matrix, which in turn, is defined as follows: \begin{definition} For a matrix $M$, let the weight ${\rm wt}(M)$ be the number of nonzero elements within the matrix.
+At the end of this section, let us make connection between contradiction number and notion of {\it rigidity} of a matrix.
+Namely, Item 3 implies that the contradiction number $\beta_C(M)$ of a game matrix $M$ is no smaller than \blk the rigidity ${\rm Rig}(M,1)$ which is defined as follows: \begin{definition} For a matrix $M$, let the weight ${\rm wt}(M)$ be the number of nonzero elements within the matrix.
 The rigidity ${\rm Rig}(M,k)$ is defined by

 where $M'$ ranges over all matrices of the same size as $M$. \end{definition}

 In other words, the rigidity ${\rm Rig}(M,k)$ of a matrix is the number of elements which need to be changed in order to obtain a matrix of rank at most $k$.
 The concept of rigidity was introduced in \cite{Valiant77}.
 The problem of calculating rigidity has been studied in papers such as \cite{Friedman93} \cite{Kashin98} and \cite{Lokam01}, largely in terms of providing lower and upper bounds for certain types of matrices.
 In our approach we have not used rigidity, but in our opinion it should be explored more in the context of linear games.